-Here’s a fun little question for you – which of these statements is false?
+Here’s a fun little question for you – which one of these statements is true?

 A) A Banyan Tree near Kolkata, India is larger than the average Walmart

 B) There are more nerve connections in your brain than there are stars in our galaxy

 C) Heartburn is usually due to too little stomach acid, not too much

 Okay, that was a trick question.
 They’re all true.
 (1) Now, maybe you’re thinking, “That can’t be right.
 I’ve taken an antacid when I had heartburn and it helped, so clearly the issue was too much acid.”

 That’s certainly what I thought when I was one of the 60 million Americans struggling with heartburn.
 However, according to Jonathan Wright, M.D., author of Why Stomach Acid Is Good For You, the “Chances are very high – over 90 percent – that the real culprit is actually underproduction of stomach acid.”